WilliamSchack/Spotify-Downloader/README.md

 **Settings Screen Button**
 - Takes you to the settings screen

+**Notices Screen Button**
+- Takes you to the notices screen
+- Can be hidden in the settings

 **Donate Button**
 - Click to donate and support the development of this program